Home

 16 Nov.
 '15: Heavy weights of finer style Northern types noted.
 Hektes of Phokaia reconsidered.

-[Home] [Early Electrum Coins] [The Coins of Croesus]
+[Home] [Early Electrum] [Coins of Croesus]